-Nageshkar has been a recipient of awards like the Governor’s Prize, the Waddington Prize and the Viscount de Pernim’s Prize.
+Nageshkar received the Governor’s Prize, the Waddington Prize and the Viscount de Pernim’s Prize in his lifetime.
 He passed away in 2001.